 In this blog post, I will share with you all of the best things to do in and near El Valle de Anton.
 I will also detail where I stayed for an entire month and other recommended places to stay in El Valle.
-I will also share information about transport, WiFi and other tips you might want to know before visiting the valley in the middle of a volcanic crater that is, El Valle de Anton.
+I will also share information about transport, WiFi, and other tips you might want to know before visiting the valley in the middle of a volcanic crater that is, El Valle de Anton.

-WHERE TO STAY IN EL VALLE DE ANTON.
+WHERE TO STAY IN EL VALLE DE ANTON

 TRANSPORT IN AND OUT OF EL VALLE DE ANTON

-The beauty about El Valle de Anton is that you can reach all of the nearby hikes by walking.
-Cerro Gaital, Cerro Cara Iguana, Cerro La Silla and La India Dormida are all within walking distance.
-That covers most people for their 2-7 day stay in El Valle de Anton.
-After that, the bus will take you to some other adventures.
 If you do have a hire car it will make things a little easier on the legs but the local bus is great.
 You just stand out on the main road and jump in the local bus/van that has the name of the place you want to go.
 It’s a smooth system and you rarely have to wait more than half an hour.
 Bodhi Hostel rents bicycles if you just went to head around town checking out waterfalls and hikes.

-WIFI IN EL VALLE DE ANTON
+WIFI IN ANTON VALLEY

-As you can imagine, I quickly find out the availability of WiFi in a new town.
+As you can imagine, I quickly find out about the availability of WiFi in a new town.
 At Bodhi Hostel, the WiFi was great and I blogged every night about all of the places I was visiting.
 For $5 I also bought a DigiCell card at the grocery store, which gave me unlimited Data for 7 days.
 I topped that up every week and was connected all the time!

 BEST THINGS TO DO IN EL VALLE DE ANTON (ANTON VALLEY)